yungwine/docs/docs/nodes/node-types.md

 You have two options to allow your lite client application to interact with the TON blockchain:

 1. To have a stable connection, you can run your own full or archive node with a Liteserver mode enabled in your node configuration file.
-2. In case you have no opportunity to set up your own TON node with a Liteserver, you can use the mesh of public Liteservers provided by the TON foundation.
+2. In case you have no opportunity to set up your own TON node with a Liteserver, you can use the mesh of public Liteservers provided by the TON Core.
 For this purpose, use following configuraiton files:
     - [Public Liteserver Configurations - mainnet](https://ton.org/global-config.json)
     - [Public Liteserver Configurations - testnet](https://ton.org/testnet-global.config.json)